History of the Jews in Serbia: World War II

 The Kingdom of Yugoslavia attempted to maintain neutrality during the period preceding World War II.
-Milan Stojadinović, the prime minister, tried to actively woo Adolf Hitler while maintaining the alliance with former Entente Powers, UK and France.
-Nonwithstanding overtures to Germany, Yugoslav policy was not anti-Semitic: for instance, Yugoslavia opened its borders to Austrian Jews following the Anschluss.
+Milan Stojadinović, the prime minister, tried to actively woo Adolf Hitler while maintaining the alliance with the former Entente Powers, UK and France.
+Nonwithstanding overtures to Germany, Yugoslav policy was not antisemitic: for instance, Yugoslavia opened its borders to Austrian Jews following the Anschluss.
 Under increasing pressure to yield to German demands for safe passage of its troops to Greece, Yugoslavia signed the Tripartite Pact with Germany and Italy, like Bulgaria and Hungary.
 Unlike the other two, the signatory government of Maček and Cvetković was overthrown three days later in a British-supported coup of patriotic, anti-German generals.
 The new government immediately rescinded the Yugoslav signature on the Pact and called for strict neutrality.
 German response was swift and brutal: Belgrade was bombed without the declaration of war on 6 April 1941 and German, Italian, Hungarian and Bulgarian troops invaded Yugoslavia.

 In German-occupied Serbia, German occupiers established concentration camps and extermination policies with the assistance of the puppet government of Milan Nedić.

 The Nazi genocide against Yugoslav Jews began in April 1941.
-The terriotry of Serbia was completely occupied by the Nazis.
+The territory of Serbia was completely occupied by the Nazis.
 The main race laws in the State of Serbia were adopted on 30 April 1941: the Legal Decree on Racial Origins (Zakonska odredba o rasnoj pripadnosti).
 Jews from Syrmia were sent to Croatian camps, as were many Jews from other parts of Serbia.
-In rump Serbia, Germans proceeded to round up Jews of Banat and Belgrade, setting up a concentration camp across the river Sava, in the Syrmian part of Belgrade, then given to Independent State of Croatia.
+In rump Serbia, Germans proceeded to round up Jews of Banat and Belgrade, setting up a concentration camp across the river Sava, in the Syrmian part of Belgrade, then given to the Independent State of Croatia.
 The Sajmište concentration camp was established to process and eliminate the captured Jews and Serbs.
-As a result, Emanuel Schäfer, commander of the Security Police and Gestapo in Serbia, famously cabled Berlin after last Jews were killed in May 1942: Serbien ist judenfrei.
-Similarly, Harald Turner of the SS stated in 1942 that: Serbia is the only country in which the Jewish question and the Gypsy question has been solved.
+As a result, Emanuel Schäfer, commander of the Security Police and Gestapo in Serbia, famously cabled Berlin after the last Jews were killed in May 1942: Serbien ist judenfrei.
+Similarly, Harald Turner of the SS stated in 1942 that "Serbia is the only country in which the Jewish question and the Gypsy question has been solved."

 By the time Serbia and Yugoslavia were liberated in 1944, most of the Serbian Jewry had been murdered.
 Of the 82,500 Jews of Yugoslavia alive in 1941, only 14,000 (17%) survived the Holocaust.
 Of the Jewish population of 16,000 in the territory controlled by Nazi puppet government of Milan Nedić, police and secret services murdered approximately 14,500.